LysandraBW/Tic-Tac-Toe-AI/README.md

 My code is also heavily commented/explained (because I'd like to be able to come back and know what I was doing), so I hope it is understandable to anyone who may find themselves looking at the code.

-Tips on how to improve my code is greatly appreciated!
+Tips on how to improve my code is greatly appreciated

-This little project of mine was on the shorter end, but I definitely feel more comfortable with Python.

-Hope this project finds you well :-D
+Hope this project finds you well